hiekata-lab/Python_Computer_Simulation/slide_SSM.md

 - How to set parameters by sensitive analysis?
   1. Select parameters for the analysis.
   2. Analyze the relationships and influences of the parameters.
-  - Parameters can be set independently if the parameters if the parameters affect each different objective functions.
+  - Parameters can be set independently if the parameters affect each different objective functions.
   - Parameters should be determined in order of influence if the parameters affect same objective functions.
   3. Prepare options for the parameters and objective functions.
   4. Conduct simulations to pick up a set of options which optimize the objective functions.